-averaged $\overline{w'^2}/U{\tau}^2$ profiles is larger for all cases at an earlier time (figures 13d-f) when the FST intensity is stronger.
-Profiles deviate less from the quiescent boundary layer profiles at a later time when the FST has decayed significantly (figures 13g-i).
-In the literature, increases in the peak of the velocity variance profiles have only been shown when the u'e/U{τ} of the FST is greater than the peak variance that would be otherwise observed in a boundary layer forming under a quiescent free-stream (Thole & Bogard 1996; Dogan et al. 2016).
+outer region of the wall-generated turbulence profiles.
+Looking at, say, $z/\delta \approx 0.5$ in figure 13, the gain over the reference quiescent cases (grey curves) for the total or conventionally averaged w^2/U{τ}^2 profiles is larger for all cases at an earlier time (figure 13d-f) when the FST intensity is stronger.
+Profiles deviate less from the quiescent boundary layer profiles at a later time when the FST has decayed significantly (figure 13g-i).
+In the literature, increases in the peak of the velocity variance profiles have only been shown when u'e/U{τ} of the FST is greater than the peak variance that would be otherwise observed in a boundary layer forming under a quiescent free stream (Thole & Bogard 1996; Dogan et al. 2016).

-Figure 15(a) adds lines of constant $e = (u'e/L^u_e)/(U\tau/\delta) = T\delta/T_e$, a measure of the relative large-eddy timescales in the present temporal interpretation, to the regime diagram of figure 7(a).
-As stated above, the main action of the FST on the turbulent boundary layer is to increase the rate of its spread away from the wall, which will then serve to increase the boundary layer thickness δ faster than the $\sim t^{[0.71,0.73]}$ observed for the quiescent temporal boundary layer of Kozul et al. (2016), which we indeed see in figure 8(a) for several of the present cases.
+Figure 15(a) adds lines of constant $e = (u'e/L^u_e)/(U\tau/\delta) = T\delta/T_e$, a measure of the relative large-eddy time scales in the present temporal interpretation, to the regime diagram of figure 7(a).
+As stated above, the main action of the FST on the turbulent boundary layer is to increase the rate of its spread away from the wall, which will then serve to increase the boundary layer thickness δ faster than the $\sim t^{[0.71,0.73]}$ observed for the quiescent temporal boundary layer of Kozul et al. (2016), which we indeed see in figure 8(a) for most of the present cases.
 Short temporal ranges mean the exponents are somewhat unreliable yet a range of increased exponents $\sim t^{[0.77,0.80]}$ is found for the present FST cases.
 This is related to the increased spreading rate for the boundary layer due to FST, an effect found to be stronger for both smaller e_0 and higher FST intensity (figure 8d).
 An analysis of relevant scales in this problem led to the estimate $e \sim t^0$ (2.5), suggesting e would tend to a constant at large t for non-interacting flows.
 An increased development rate of δ for a 'strong' FST-boundary layer interaction will make the exponent on t more positive.
-Figure 15(b) plots the evolution of e for the present cases against FST intensity u'e/U{τ} .
+Figure 15(b) plots the evolution of e for the present cases against FST intensity u'e/U_τ .
 All cases demonstrate an increase of e in time, before decreasing again.
-Note in the present simulations, the increase in e as shown in figure 15(b) is partly attributable to the decrease in L_e^{μ} for early times in excess of that suggested by power-law fits (figure 3b).
-In figure 8(d) we marked the points in time at which we deemed the boundary layer-FST interaction had become 'weak' (decrease of boundary layer spreading rate back to that for the boundary layer developing under a quiescent free-stream) for cases B, D, E and F. Those same points are marked with dots in figure 15(b), indicating from which point 'weak' interactions presumably begin.
+Note that in the present simulations, the increase in e as shown in figure 15(b)is partly attributable to the decrease in L_e^u for early times in excess of that suggested by power-law fits (figure 3b).
+In figure 8(d) we marked the points in time at which we deemed the boundary layer-FST interaction had become 'weak' (decrease of boundary layer spreading rate back to that for the boundary layer developing under a quiescent free stream) for cases B, D, E and F. Those same points are marked with filled circles in figure 15(b), indicating from which point 'weak' interactions presumably begin.